paulerlic/medical-marijuana-group/README.md

 To help medical marijuana patients select appropriate strains to treat their respective ailments
 ### Source Data Description:
-The Kushy cannabis dataset on GitHub is a collection of tabular data from different sectors of the industry, from strains to products to lab results. https://github.com/kushyapp/cannabis-dataset/blob/master/Dataset/Strains/strains-kushy_api.2017-11-14.csv Over 215,000 laboratory measurements, performed at six different labs, of retail cannabis products from Washington State, originally published on March 14, 2018 in Nature: https://www.nature.com/articles/s41598-018-22755-2 Replication data provided by Harvard Dataverse: https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/E8TQSD/XT7UNM&version=2.0
+The Kushy cannabis dataset on GitHub is a collection of tabular data from different sectors of the industry, from strains to products to lab results.

+https://github.com/kushyapp/cannabis-dataset/blob/master/Dataset/Strains/strains-kushy_api.2017-11-14.csv

+Over 215,000 laboratory measurements, performed at six different labs, of retail cannabis products from Washington State, originally published on March 14, 2018 in Nature:

+https://www.nature.com/articles/s41598-018-22755-2

+Replication data provided by Harvard Dataverse:

+https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/E8TQSD/XT7UNM&version=2.0

 ### Data Analysis Goal
 Determine which medical marijuana strains are best used as treatment for specific ailments

 ## Communication Protocols
 * Create direct messages for only team members in dedicated Slack channel
 * Weekly meetings on Tuesday/Thursday during class and [Friday/Sunday afternoons?]
-* Emergency contact information (email/mobile) provided by team members and emergency contact [Jemi Shieh] by Slack/email/text/call as needed.
+* Emergency contact information (email/mobile) provided by each team member
+* Emergency contact [Jemi Shieh] by Slack/email/text/call as needed.

 ## Team Role Distribution
 ### GitHub Repository (10 points) – Paul Erlic